 Create a ranking system once you've decided who you want to thank.
 Classify the people on your list into three categories, and then respectfully extend your gratitude.

 Extend extensive gratitude to the people who helped make your research possible.
 Most of the time, these will be professional acknowledgements, including professors, supervisors, advisory committees or sponsors.

 "Thanks a lot" is used to acknowledge the efforts of those who assisted you along the road or helped you grow intellectually, such as classmates, peers, or librarians.

 A "small thanks" may include everyone else, especially those who gave moral encouragement or support.
-It might consist of personal acknowledgements, such as parents, partners, children, friends, or even pets.
+It might include personal acknowledgements, such as parents, partners, children, friends, or pets.

 Clichés are expressions that tend to lose their meaning or value over time and do not provide any specific image or purpose.
 Therefore, these are generally not considered appreciable by the reader in writing.
 For instance, "Think outside the box" or "Wrong side of the bed" are some clichés.
 Using clichés in your acknowledgements will make them seem trite and unoriginal.
 Instead, try to be unique and honest in your gratitude expressions.

 The whole point of acknowledgements is to express gratitude to those who have helped you, so be sure to do just that!
 A simple “thank you” can go a long way.
 Nevertheless, the thanks-giving must be started in a specific order, such as those who have helped you professionally and academically in preparing the thesis must be thanked first.
 These include professors, supervisors, funders etc. After that, if necessary, you may thank more close relations, such as family, friends and colleagues.